classigit/isrotel/README.md

-Check Isrotel hotels prices for a give period of days at different days.
+Check Isrotel hotels prices for a given period of days at different days.
 Currently set to "Yaarot Ha Carmel"